ZhouYuxuanYX/Benchmarking-and-Guiding-Adaptive-Sampling-Decoding-for-LLMs/Readme.md

 Remark: the current implementation of Adaptive Sampling and Eta-Sampling doesn't support batch computation.

-# Validate our results on TruthfulQA benchmark
+# Main Results
-To be updated!
+To be updated.